CamLRay/Throw-Down-The-Gauntlet/README.md

 * 10:05: Begin writing user stories.

 #### User Stories MVP
-* A user should be able to create a new tournament.
+* A user should be able to create a new tournament as a Tournament Organizer.
 * A user should be able to select a tournament style.
 * A user should be able to input tournament participants via CSV or manually.
 * A user should be able to track scores throughout the tournament.